Last Updated on March 26, 2023 by Timothy M. Delapaz

 14. unmanned aerial vehicle

-The unmanned aerial vehicle (UAV) is a type of aircraft that is controlled by a human operator from a remote location.
+The UAV is a type of aircraft that is controlled by a human operator from a remote location.
 UAVs are used for military, commercial, and recreational purposes.
 In civilian use, they are commonly called drones.
-The term “drone” has also been applied to aircraft that resemble bees or wasps in appearance or function, but that is not remotely controlled.
+The term “drone” has also been applied to aircraft that resemble bees or wasps in appearance or function, but that are not remotely controlled.

 Biofuels are liquid fuels produced from biological sources such as biomass, which can be converted into transportation fuel or other products.
 The term is most often used in the context of alternative energy production and specifically refers to liquid fuels derived from crops and agricultural waste.
 These biomass-derived fuels are competing with fossil fuels and can be used to produce electricity.